-Keep reading to learn why having an email strategy isn’t an option if you want to make a real and lasting impact on your prospects and customers.
+Keep reading to learn the importance of email marketing strategy withing your digital marketing strategy isn’t an option if you want to make a real and lasting impact on your prospects and customers.

 It Helps You Put a Personalization Plan Into Place

 Whether you’re B2B or B2C, personalization is crucial for effective marketing.
-Among leading marketers, 90 percent say that personalization lends a significant boost to the profitability of their business, which speaks volumes to the importance of a personalized email marketing approach.
+Among leading marketers, 90 percent say that personalization lends a significant boost to the profitability of their business, which speaks volumes to the importance of a personalized email marketing approach in your marketing tactics.

-When you’re able to identify your audience better and segment them based on their on-site behavior, patterns, and where they are in the buyer’s journey, you’re able to build a stronger connection with your leads.
+When you’re able to identify your audience better and segment them based on their on-site behavior, patterns, device of choice (mobile device or desktop), and where they are in the buyer’s journey, you’re able to build a stronger connection with your leads.
 You’re proving that you know a lot about them, that you have the right resources to answer their questions, and that you’re the resource they need for valuable information.

 It Moves Leads Down the Funnel